miqdigital/aws-utils/AMI_Backup/README.md

 ```python
  python checsyntax.py -r us-east-1 -d 10 -s true -c "#ami_bkp_lambda" -w "https://hooks.slack.com/*********/*****"
 ```
-Please the link for more information on how to generate webhook url for slack https://api.slack.com/incoming-webhooks
+Please see the link for more information on how to generate webhook url for slack https://api.slack.com/incoming-webhooks

 * To create AMI's for the instances having tag Key:AMIBACKUPON Value:yes in us-west-2 region and to delete AMI's/Snapshots created through this script, also which are older than 5 days and not to post slack message.